30+ Sustainable travel statistics & trends you need to know

 What about sustainable accommodation?

 Traveling encompasses many things, from the type of private and public transport you take to the places you’re staying at and buying from.
-The hospitality industry has a huge impact on the way we look after the environment and the communities around it–the travel industry is responsible for generated by tourism.
+The hospitality industry has a huge impact on the way we look after the environment and the communities around it–the travel industry is responsible for 21% of all the ecological footprint generated by tourism.

 • Hotel and other rental accommodation guests are willing to pay up to 75% more for an eco-friendly option.